penpot/penpot-docs/plugins/create-a-plugin.md

 });
 ```

 The sizing values are optional.
-By default the plugin will open with a size of 285x540 pixels.
+By default, the plugin will open with a size of 285x540 pixels.

 ## 2.4.
 Step 4.
 Connect API and plugin interface